 Future Leaders Connect is a global network of emerging policy leaders from around the world.
 Selected young leaders travel to the UK for nine days of advanced policy and leadership development, in partnership with the University of Cambridge and the UK Houses of Parliament.
 Following the UK leadership seminars, leaders will have worldwide connections, a policy action plan for change and the skills, knowledge and networks needed to be an influential leader in their country and beyond.

-On Monday 13 August, the British Council in the USA and American University hosted Policy Wonk Live!, a selection event to determine the four individuals who will represent the USA in the Future Leaders Connect 2018-2019 program.
-We are proud to announce Samuel Greene, Steven Pacheco, Luisa del Rosal and Vanessa Vardon as our delegates who are representing the USA at our global Future Leaders Connect program training in the UK from 22-31 October.
+On Monday 13 August, 2018, the British Council in the USA and American University hosted Policy Wonk Live!, a selection event to determine the four individuals who will represent the USA in the Future Leaders Connect 2018-2019 program.
+We were proud to announce Samuel Greene, Steven Pacheco, Luisa del Rosal and Vanessa Vardon as our delegates who represented the USA at our global Future Leaders Connect program training in the UK from 22-31 October.
 They participated in a series of policy and leadership workshops at the University of Cambridge, and a live discussion with The Elders.